isard-vdi/isard-flock/kvm-lab/README.md

 	ssh-keygen
 	ssh-copy-id root@192.168.122.1
 	(NOTE: Check on host the firewalld, sshd and selinux!)
-3. Set up cluster nodes.
-Inside each cluster node execute:
-	/opt/isard-flock/install-isard-flock.sh
+3. Start cluster nodes in order.
+Wait at least five minutes between node start.
+Monitor pcs status on node if1 till it is online and repeat process for other nodes in order.

 Use '0123456789ABCDEF' as espurna stonith apikey

-NOTE: Start installing cluster from if1 and set that node as the master node.